0xt0b3r/server-meeting/README.md

 # Permissions

-Add the following lines to the server.cfg file:
-- add_ace group.admin lance.meeting allow -- Allows any people with this permission to begin a meeting.
-- add_principal identifier.steam:110000114192c42 group.admin -- Adds the user's steam hex to the admin group.
+Add a line including the admin's steam hex in the config.lua.

 # Notes
 - I need my D A R N testing group on discord back, any elements that can help would be greatly appreciated.